schmittnieto/schmittnieto.github.io/_pages/about.md

 ## Introduction

 Hello!
 I'm **Cristian Schmitt Nieto**, an IT professional originally from Spain and now based in Germany.
-With over a decade of experience, I currently serve as a **Lead Consultant at Devoteam**.
+With over a decade of experience, I currently serve as a **Senior Consultant at adesso**.
 My passion is to create innovative solutions that combine traditional on-premise infrastructures with modern cloud technologies, with a primary focus on Hybrid Cloud (using Azure Local) and Azure Virtual Desktop (AVD).

 ## Career Overview